CharlesDLandau/serve-md/botsToTheMoon.md

 # Number of images to capture
 n_images = 1200

-# Our array of images
 images = []

-# init a new environment
+# init a new episode
 obs = model.env.reset()
 # init the img var with the starting state of the env
 img = model.env.render(mode='rgb_array')

 for i in range(n_images):
-  # At each step, capture an image
+  # At each step, append an image to list
   images.append(img)

-  # Advance a step an render
+  # Advance a step and render a new image
   action, _ = model.predict(obs)
   obs, _, _ ,_ = model.env.step(action)
   img = model.env.render(mode='rgb_array')